Looking for a month-to-month cheap Texas electricity plan? You’ve found it!

 How do Variable and Fixed Rates Compare in Pricing?

 Variable rates reflect the current market electricity pricing.
 Typically, retail electricity companies will look at the number of customers that they have on a variable rate.
 Their supply team will purchase, or hedge, a one month wholesale contract for that number of customers.
-That could mean that your rate is significantly higher in the summer.

 Most variable rate electricity plans look comparable to fixed rate plans when you are signing up.
 But, that sign-up offer?
 That’s only good for the first month of your contract, or until your next meter read.
 Then you’ll transition onto their standard variable rate plan that could be significantly higher.